 1. You still have to live in a rental property

-While there can be benefits to rentvesting (as discussed above), at the end of the day your primary residence is still someone else’s rental property, and is subject to their whims and wishes.
+While there can be benefits to rentvesting, at the end of the day, your primary residence is still someone else’s rental property and is subject to their whims and wishes.

-As a renter, you can still be forced to move out at the end of your lease if the owner wants to vacate the property or someone else buys it, and they can increase your rent at their own discretion.
-You might also be forced to put up with inspections in the home, which you would not have to do if you live in your own home.
+As a renter, you can still be forced to move out at the end of your lease if the owner wants to vacate the property or someone else buys it, and they can increase your rent at their discretion.
+You will also have to put up with the usual inspections of your home, which you wouldn't have if you lived in your own home.

-When owning your own home you can also make any adjustments, changes and renovations you want (within reason and regulations), which is also something you can’t do as a renter unless you have permission from the landlord.
+When you own and live in your own home, you can make any adjustments, changes, and renovations you want (within local regulations).
+This is something you can’t do as a renter.

 2. The home might not grow in value

-One of the main benefits of rentvesting is to continue to rent while your investment property rises in value, but this isn’t guaranteed to happen.
-There’s always the possibility that the property declines in value and you might find yourself in a situation where you’re forced to sell it at a loss.
+One of the main benefits of rentvesting is seeing your investment property rise in value, but this isn’t guaranteed to happen.
+There’s always the possibility that the property declines in value, and you may find yourself in a situation where you’re forced to sell it at a loss.

 3. You have to pay both rent and homeownership costs

-Rentvesting is not a cheap option, and is more expensive on an ongoing basis as you have to pay both your usual rent and the costs of owning an investment property.
+Rentvesting is not a cheap option and can be more expensive on an ongoing basis as you have to pay both your rent and the costs of owning an investment property.
 These costs can include:

-You also typically have to pay for the cost of advertising for and finding tenants, which isn’t cheap.
-While many investment property costs are tax-deductible, owning an investment property is still quite expensive, and you need to be sure you can afford these costs on top of the cost of rent if you decide to rentvest.
+While many investment property costs are tax deductible, owning an investment property tends to pay dividends if you hold it over the long term.
+You need to be sure you can afford these ongoing costs on top of the cost of rent if you decide to rentvest.

-Although you don’t need these schemes to buy a house, they can help, either by providing a cash bonus or lowering the deposit requirements needed.
+Although you may not necessarily need these schemes to buy a house, they can help, either by providing a cash bonus or lowering the deposit requirements needed.
 And if you’ve previously owned an investment property, you will be ineligible for either of them.

 Rent and invest vs. buy

-Just buying a home to live in can have its advantages over rentvesting.
-The main advantage is that buying a house to live in is usually cheaper than rentvesting, and you can move into your own home straight away instead of continuing to live in someone else’s.
+Buying a home to live in can have its advantages over rentvesting.
+The main advantage is that buying a house and living there is generally more cost-effective than rentvesting and you can move into your own home straight away instead of continuing to live in someone else’s.

 Both strategies have their merits, which is why you should carefully consider both.